 Hi, my name is Georgie…

-I am an Eating Disorder Recovery Coach, Yoga & Meditation Teacher, and Mother.
+I am an Eating Disorder Recovery Coach, Self Intelligence Coach, Yoga & Meditation Teacher, and Mother.
 I specialise in Embodied Self Awareness & Internal Resilience Practices.
-My heart’s calling is to support others in moving beyond food and body image struggles and into the direct recognition of who they truly are—free from the thoughts/perceptions, beliefs, emotional reactivity and behavioural patterns that keep them feeling ‘not enough’.
+My heart’s calling is to guide others in moving beyond the struggles that hold them back—whether these challenges show up as body image concerns, food-related issues, emotional overwhelm, relationship difficulties, self-doubt, or fearful thought and behaviour patterns.
+I support individuals in directly recognising their true nature, free from the limiting beliefs and perceptions that can leave them feeling ‘not enough.’

 Through deep listening and attuned questioning, I support you in uncovering what lies beneath the surface—bringing clarity and perspective shifts that support real change.
-My understanding of the mind and ego has been shaped by years of dedicated stillness, self-enquiry, and lived experience of recovering from a 16-year battle with Anorexia & addiction.
-I know firsthand the exhausting cycles of fear, self-judgement, control and shame—and I also know the profound freedom that comes when you no longer identify with them.
+My understanding of the mind and ego has deepened through my own experience of recovering from Anorexia and addiction.
+I've walked through cycles of fear, self-judgment, control, and shame—and have found freedom in no longer identifying with those patterns.

 This is not about managing symptoms, fixing or improving yourself—it’s about coming home to yourself.
 I’d be honoured to walk this path with you…